g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/18-vpls-configuration.md

 set routing-instances VPLS-CE6 interface ge-0/0/9.600
 set routing-instances VPLS-CE6 interface ge-0/0/9.601
 ```
-Here we need to define the same parameters that we have in the L2CKT, encapsulation, MTU and vpls-id needs to match, if not the VPLS will not be UP.
-I added the flow-label into the circuit to improve the load-balance of the traffic, is only a good practice.
-In the same logic of the VPLS Kompella, we'll use the vlan-aware mode of the VPLS, mantaining the broadcast domains separated.
+Here we need to match the exact same parameters we discussed for L2CKTs: encapsulation, MTU, and vpls-id must be identical on all peers, otherwise the pseudowire won't come up.
+I added the flow-label configuration to improve traffic load-balancing across the core, it's just a good design practice.
+And just like we did with Kompella, we'll use VLAN-aware mode to keep the broadcast domains separated.

-Ok, with the configuration maded in the R1 and R6, let's check the outputs:
+Alright, with R1 and R6 configured, let's check the status:
 ```
 root@R1> show vpls connections
 Layer-2 VPN connections: